dipu-bd/lightnovel-crawler/.github/ISSUE_TEMPLATE/new-source.md

 ---
 name: New source
 about: Suggest a new source to add
-title: Add this source
+title: Enter your desired sources here
 labels: source
 assignees: ''

 ---

-Enter your desired sources here